Orbit-Media-Studios/wo-scripts/README.md

 # About

 This is a small collection of utilities used by Orbit Media's [Website Optimization](https://www.orbitmedia.com/website-optimization/) team.
-Contains independent scripts for varied SEO/CRO use cases.
+Contains independent scripts for varied SEO, CRO, and business intelligence use cases.
 Use them however you like.

 ## Getting Started